 No New Zealand highlights list would be complete without one of our best easy day hikes – the Hooker Valley Track.

 This mind-blowing hike (or tramp, as we call them in New Zealand) takes less than three hours return and is fairly flat.
-It traverses pathed tracks and wooden boardwalks, making it accessible to the vast majority of walkers.
+As one of the best things to do in Mt Cook, it traverses pathed tracks and wooden boardwalks, making it accessible to the vast majority of walkers.

 Sarah Chant – Exploring Kiwis

 Lake Tekapo is one of the South Island’s most famous and beautiful small towns.
 Located in the Southern Alps, its dazzling turquoise-coloured lake is one of the prettiest in New Zealand, and its remote setting makes it perfect for nighttime stargazing.
 Lake Tekapo is a UNESCO Dark Sky Reserve, so you know it’ll be worth braving even the chilliest of nights.